Cash ISA vs savings accounts: Which is better?

 Current accounts are the account you use for day to day personal finances.
 They can sometimes offer even higher returns compared to ISAs and savings accounts.

 This is usually through either interest rates, though it’s also important to take joining bonuses into account.
 Some banks will give new customers hundreds of pounds if they meet certain criteria (usually you have to earn over a certain amount).
+You can view the latest switch offers here.

 Don’t rule out the ISA yet